willworth/golangsandbox/Documentation/notes.md

 pointers to structs don't need to be dereferenced.

 with anonymous embedding you can access the fields and methods directly on the struct

+scan is mostly used for single word input